Banská Bystrica Region: Politics

 The governor of Banská Bystrica region is Ondrej Lunter (Independent).
 He won with 48.5 %.
 In election 2022 was elected also regional parliament:

-In 2013, Marian Kotleba of the Far Right People's Party Our Slovakia won the election of Governor of Banská Bystrica Region.
+In 2013, Marian Kotleba of the far-right People's Party Our Slovakia won the election of Governor of Banská Bystrica Region.
 Kotleba's win was described as a "shock" by political analysts, who attributed it to deep anti-Romani sentiments in the region.
 Kotleba was defeated in the Slovak regional elections of 2017 by an independent candidate, Ján Lunter.

 Administrative division

 The Banská Bystrica Region consists of 13 districts (okresy).

-There are 514 municipalities, of which 24 are towns, where the 56% of the region's population live.
+There are 514 municipalities, of which 24 are towns, where 56% of the region's population lives.